cs-ox-wolf3794/cs-ox-wolf3794.github.io/_posts/2016-08-02-outreachy-halftime-ish-update.md

 ### Learning all the things

-  While working with a new system or technology can often be frustrating, especially when you're used to something similar-but-not-quite-the-same (ahem, [git and hg]({% post_url 2016-06-03-warming-up-to-mercurial %})), I've found that the frustration does subside (or at least lessen) eventually, and in its place you find not only the newfound ease of working with the new thing, but also the gratification that comes with the realization: "Hey!
+ I've found that the frustration does subside (or at least lessen) eventually, and in its place you find not only the newfound ease of working with the new thing, but also the gratification that comes with the realization: "Hey!
 I learned the thing!"
 This makes the overall experience of grappling with the learning curve fun, in my experience.

 ### Working remotely